+Although the laboratory first became widely known to the Canadian public through its contribution to the McGill Fence project, the achievements of the staff and students have impressed scientific circles both in Canada and the U.S.A. for some years now.
+Papers and technical reports on unclassified activities have been given prominence in a variety of scientific journals and the successes of graduates journals and the successes of graduates employed in industry, at universities and in Government laboratories, are also adding to the stature of the Eaton Electronics Re-search Laboratory's reputation.

+Marionettes

+(Continued from page 11)

 original theatrical costumes of about 1730.
 For many who are unaware of the enormous variety of the marionette stage, Punch and Judy is often the only familiar form.
 But this is merely an English type, and of fairly recent origin, dating only from the late eighteenth century, although Punch himself is of untraceable antiquity.
 The collection fortunately includes a magnificent Punch and Judy set of the middle nineteenth century complete with Beadle, Parson, Policeman, Doctor, and Ghost.
 It is interesting to compare with the English figure his French counterpart, Polichinelle, a tall elegant in velvet breeches and three-cornered hat, but with the same hooked nose and chin.
-But this Polichinelle is of the First Empire possibly, and from Paris: the Punch of Guignol of Lyon is quite different-a hearty ruffian of villainous looks, jokes, and habits, who still delights his fellow-citizens today.
+But this Polichinelle is of the First Empire possibly, and from Paris: the Punch of Guignol of Lyon is quite different a hearty ruffian of villainous looks, jokes, - a hearty ruffian of villainous looks, jokes, and habits, who still delights his fellow-citizens today.
 There is even a Société des Amis de Guignol whose publications, adorned with the city arms, are issued by the municipality.
 The American Punch and Judy, of about 1860, it is interesting to note, are Negroes.

+Sicily was a bothed of puppetry and hear

-Sicily was a hotbed of puppetry and here, as in other Mediterranean countries, a kind of 'heroie' marionette drama flourished, which celebrated the Seven Champions of Christendom: Charlemagne, Roland, and the rest.
-We have some Sicilian toy marionettes copied from the larger figures, and we have two fine specimens, in carved and painted wood, of a Turkish and Christian knight.
-These figures were usually over two feet in height, whereas the traditional marionette is rarely taller than eighteen inches.
+Sicily was a hotbed of puppetry and here. as in other Mediterranean countries, a kind of 'heroic' marionette drama flourished, which celebrated the Seven Champions of Christendom: Charlemagne, Roland, and the rest.
+We have some Sicilian toy ma-rionettes copied from the larger figures, and we have two fine specimens, in carved and painted wood, of a Turkish and Christian knight.
+These figures were usually over two feet in height, whereas the tra-ditional marionette is rarely taller than

+eighteen inches.

 The Burmese marionette theatre is, like most good things, disappearing before the advance of civilization and may soon be extinct.
 The high standard it reached may be seen in the two Burmese figures in the collection: a tiger and a dancing girl.
-We have learned a great deal about these dancing girls from Professor Frank Scott, who recently stayed in Burma; and it is associated with
+We have learned a great deal about these dancing girls from Professor Frank Scott, who recently stayed in Burma; and it is

+CANADIAN OFFICE & SCHOOL FURNITURE LIMITED

+associated with

+PRESTON FURNITURE CO.
+LIMITED

 Builders of

 School, Laboratory and Office Furniture

 Library Furniture and Fixtures

 Fine Interior Fixtures and Woodwork

 Sports Arena, Grand Stand, Theatre and Auditorium Seating

 Catalogues or special drawing available on request.